-Hormones: In women with migraine, birth control pills should be stopped and hormonal supplementation should be stopped.
+In women with migraine, ideally birth control pills that cause estrogen to fluctuate (i.e. with spacers) should be stopped.
 If hormones cannot be stopped, say because of endometriosis, then they should be changed to a constant amount every day.
 It often takes 2-3 months for the beneficial effects of hormonal manipulations to take effect.

 Lupron "cycling" therapy, associated with drastic drops in estrogen, often aggravates migraine, and if practical considering the entire health picture, it should be stopped.